tetzank/homepage/content/posts/return-oriented-programming.md

 Any additional parameter is passed on the stack.
 The callee assumes the caller adheres to the calling convention and uses the registers representing the parameters accordingly.

-The `ret` instruction has to jump back to wherever the function call originated.
+The `ret` instruction has to jump back to wherever the function call originated from.
 That is where the return address comes into play.
 `ret` pops the address from the top of the stack where the previous `call` left it and transfers control flow back to the caller.
-How the return value is transfered to the caller is again specified by the calling convention.
+How the return value is transferred to the caller is again specified by the calling convention.
 It is usually in the register `rax`.
 The important thing to note here is that `ret` always gets the address to jump to from the top of the stack.